khushboochandra07/music_recommendation_model/README.md

 ## music-recommendation-model

 Dataset comes from Kaggle repository [link](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs/data).
 Almost 30,000 Songs from the Spotify API.
 See the readme file for a formatted data dictionary table.

+I will not be using Spotify Tracks Dataset [link](https://www.kaggle.com/datasets/gauthamvijayaraj/spotify-tracks-dataset-updated-every-week) for this problem anymore as 30000-spotify-songs is enough for the problem.

 ## Jupyter Notebook